iyacino/react__dashboard/README.md

 This project is a react-based dashboard that uses multiple technologies and variety of solutions.

+## Demo

+You can access the live demo of the dashboard at [https://iyacino-react-dashboard.netlify.app).

 ## External Frameworks used

 ### React